medic/cht-docs/content/en/apps/features/integrations/dhis2.md

 6. Exposing an API for DHIS2 app developers to pull aggregate data from CHT Core
 7. Receiving data from DHIS2

-Sending patient, event, and pre-aggregated data can be achieved using the Outbound push feature.
+Sending patient, event, and pre-aggregated data can be achieved using the [Outbound push]({{< ref "apps/reference/outbound" >}}) feature.
 Receiving data from DHIS2 can be achieved using the [CHT Core Web API](https://github.com/medic/cht-core/tree/master/api).

 Aggregating data across multiple health workers requires a somewhat specific workflow and was designed with three key user personas in mind.
 The aggregate workflow is described in more detail below.

-{{% see-also page="apps/reference/outbound" title="Outbound Push" %}}

 ## Aggregate Workflow